tame12/compactor-management-system/README.md

 npm run serve
 ```

-4. Run the following in a new terminal:
+4. Run the following in another new terminal:
 ```bash
 cd frontend
 npm install